jgrey4296/jgdv/jgdv/debugging/index.rst

 Tracebacks
 ----------

-See `TracebackFactory`.
+See :ref:`TracebackFactory`.
 A Simple way of creating a traceback of frames, using item access to allow a slice of available frames.

 .. code:: python